Who We Are

 - The Education Committee solicits, reviews, and submits TS-SIS program proposals.

-- The Joint Research Grant Committee, between TS-SIS and Online Bibliographic Services (OBS) SIS, provides funding for grants for librarians to perform research that will enhance law librarianship.
+- The Funding Research Opportunities Grant Committee, between TS-SIS and Online Bibliographic Services (OBS) SIS, provides funding for grants for librarians to perform research that will enhance law librarianship.

 - The Membership Committee facilitates member recruitment, retention, and involvement.